 One of the greatest things about Victoria is our love of culture and the arts.
-The success our local film industry reflects the passion many Victorians have for films that tell our own stories and explore what it means to be Victorian.
+The success of our local film industry reflects the passion many Victorians have for films which tell our own stories and explore what it means to be Victorian.
 A diverse array of both local and international productions have been created in this great state of ours.

 Whether the film is a biopic (The Story of the Kelly Gang), drama (On the Beach), horror (Picnic at Hanging Rock), comedy (The Castle) or thriller (Animal Kingdom), Victoria has continued be be at the forefront of the Australian film industry.
 I took a look back through some of the greatest films made and set in Victoria and examined how the Australian film industry has developed over the years.

 1. The Story of the Kelly Gang (1906)

 Ned Kelly is Australia’s most infamous outlaw and died right here at RMIT (well, technically at the Old Melbourne Gaol next door), but did you know that he was the subject of the world’s first ever feature film?
 Although over half of The Story of the Kelly Gang has been lost over time, the remaining 30 minutes represents the dawn of the Australian film industry.

 The century-old film depicts Kelly as a typical Aussie anti-hero and follows his exploits as a bank robber with his gang of thieves, including his infamous last stand at the Glenrowan Hotel.
 Filmed in then-regional Victorian towns like Heidelberg, Eltham and Greensborough, this silent film is a UNESCO protected treasure that rightly takes its place in Australian film history.